 For 2018, Alaska received approval, via a 1332 waiver, for federal funding that covers the bulk of the cost of the reinsurance program.
-Federal funding for the reinsurance program will continue through 2022, under the terms of the five-year waiver and subsequent five-year extension.
+Federal funding for the reinsurance program will continue through 2027, under the terms of the five-year waiver and subsequent five-year extension.

 By 2018, with decreasing rates in Alaska and steadily increasing rates in most of the rest of the country, Iowa, Tennessee, West Virginia, and Wyoming all had average premiums that were significantly higher than Alaska’s.
 In 2019, Delaware, Iowa, Nebraska, West Virginia, and Wyoming all had higher average premiums than Alaska.